RoadhshowExecution/FusionTable-Map-Template/README.md

-# Fusion Table Searchable Map Template
+# Fusion Table Searchable Map Roadshow Template
-You want to put your data on a searchable, filterable map.
-This is a free, open source template to help you do it.
+This tool is used to provide users with a visual representation of the available Roadshow Events in their area.

 [![Searchable Map Template screenshot](https://raw.github.com/derekeder/FusionTable-Map-Template/master/images/searchable-map-template-v1.2.jpg)](http://roadshowexecution.github.io/FusionTable-Map-Template/index_iframe.html#)